Skip to Content

 Basic customization:

-• Configure colors, logos, and basic branding through the admin interface
+• Configure site name, logos, and favicons through the Branding global in the admin dashboard

 Advanced customization: